m-spangenberg/ooba-startrek/README.md

 ## Characters

 I've started adding characters, some of them are ready to use and others are still a work in progress.
-I'll add more characters as time permits.
-I am also working on putting together a stable-diffusion prompt to help generate profile pictures.
+I'll add more characters and placeholder portraits as time permits.

 **Star Trek: The Original Series**